ReallyLiri/kondunite/README.md

 Specify apply-time dependencies for the manifests, meaning which manifest should be applied before which.
 You can specify one or more.

 In case of a circular dependency a `toposort.CircularDependencyError` will be raised with a descriptive message.

+It is assumed that manifests in the same file should maintain their definition order.

 ```yaml
 dependencies: